amylour/scoops_pp1/README.md

 ## Future Features

-- For future development I would like to include an ordering system on the website to allow customers to order menu items for takeaway and a form element for larger orders to cater for parties and events.
+- For future development, I would like to include an ordering system on the website to allow customers to order menu items for takeaway and a form element for larger orders to cater for parties and events.
 - An embedded video of the in-house ice cream production, showing customers how to make ice cream from beginning to end.
-- A gallery page of dessert specials, events held at the parlour and candid photos of customers and staff.
+- A gallery page of dessert specials, events held at the parlour, and candid photos of customers and staff.

 ---